 Once you’ve got a clean bill of health, it’s a good idea to consider your reasons for wanting the surgery.
 Is rhinoplasty something that you have wanted for yourself for a while and have only recently had the time and money to consider it?
 Or, do you feel outside pressure to have the surgery, from your partner, parents, friends, and/or co-workers?

+A liquid rhinoplasty could also be seen as a temporary alternative to surgical rhinoplasty.
 Remember, it’s your nose, and you should only move forward with rhinoplasty if it’s something you truly want for yourself.

 Step 2: Researching Rhinoplasty Plastic Surgeons